Hard Science, Tough Choices:

 In addition to dozens of professional publications, Tyson has written ten books, including his memoir "The Sky is Not the Limit: Adventures of an Urban Astrophysicist."

-For five seasons Tyson appeared as the on-camera host of PBS-NOVA's spinoff program NOVA ScienceNOW, an accessible look at the frontier of all the science that shapes the understanding of our place in the universe.
+For five seasons, Tyson hosted PBS's NOVA ScienceNOW, an accessible look at the frontier of all the science that shapes the understanding of our place in the universe.
 His weekly podcast, StarTalk Radio, combines science, pop culture and comedy to reach "all those people who never thought they would, or could, like science."
 And on Twitter, he converses with nearly 2 million followers.

 The Earth Day Conference will take place on Monday, April 20, 2015, at the Monona Terrace Community and Convention Center in Madison.
-Additional speakers, panels and other features will be announced in coming months, with conference registration opening in the fall.
+Additional speakers, panels and other features will be announced in coming months, with conference registration opening in December.

 We'd love to hear your thoughts on the conference.
 Connect with us on Facebook or Twitter to let us know what you think and to stay informed about other Nelson Institute news and events.